nekiter/nekiter/README.md

 ### Where am I working?

-I'm currently working as a Fullstack developer/Techlead @Phonetrack.
+I'm currently working as a Backend developer @Gympass.

-#### Extras

-On my free time I'm currently working on a mobile game using Godot engine, it's a just a learning process but if you want to follow this development it's possible to watch at: https://www.twitch.tv/cs_nikito